-In addition, performing task that sometimes feels like drudgery seems easier in a right light because your eyes are less susceptible to strain.
+Besides, performing a task that sometimes feels like drudgery seems more comfortable in the right light because your eyes are less susceptible to strain.
 The key to devising a versatile plan that can change with each activity, as well as with a time of day, begins with knowledge about types of artificial lighting.

-For overall lighting and for many task lighting situations in the kitchen, homeowners most often choose recessed down-lights or other built-in lighting.
-Mounted flush with the ceiling this lighting fixtures don't break the surface plane of the ceiling as pendant lights or chandeliers do.
-Unlike surface-mounted fixtures, recessed ones don't make low ceilings seem lower.
+For overall lighting and many task lighting situations in the kitchen, homeowners most often choose recessed down-lights or another built-in lighting.
+Mounted flush with the ceiling these lighting fixtures don’t break the surface plane of the ceiling as pendant lights or chandeliers do.
+Unlike surface-mounted fixtures, recessed ones don’t make low ceilings seem lower.

-The light output of the bulb is actually measures in lumens.
-If the bulbs you have been using aren't providing enough general light, substitute them with ones that have more lumens.
-The next time you shop for bulbs, read the packaging, which indicates the lumens per watt (lpw) produced by a bulb.
-The more luminous per watt, the more efficient the lamp.
+The light output of the bulb measured in lumens.
+If the bulbs you have been using aren’t providing enough general light, substitute them with ones that have more lumens.
+The next time you shop for bulbs, read the packaging, which indicates the lumens per watt (lpw) produced by a bulb — the more luminous per watt, the more efficient the lamp.
 When looking for intensity produced by a lamp, refer to its candlepower (Cp).
 The more candela (units), the brighter the source.

 Because of all the different tasks performed in a kitchen, devising a light plan for this room can become complex.
-But when planning a suitable kitchen lighting design you might take other factors into consideration.
+However, when planning a suitable kitchen lighting design, you might consider other factors.

-Before you do anything about buying lamps and fixtures for your kitchen, asses how you will use the kitchen in addition to the basic functions of cooking, eating, and cleaning up.
-Think about how you want your kitchen to feel - perhaps cool and efficient while you work but cozy while you dine.
+Before you do anything about buying lamps and fixtures for your kitchen, asses how you will use the kitchen in addition to the essential functions of cooking, eating, and cleaning up.
+Think about how you want your kitchen to feel – perhaps cool and efficient while you work, but cozy while you dine.